Lambert's Cove Beach

 Lambert's Cove Beach is a well-known beach in the town of West Tisbury on the island of Martha's Vineyard in Massachusetts, United States.
 The beach is located off Lambert's Cove Road and is situated in a cove off of Vineyard Sound facing west towards the Elizabeth Islands.
 It is known chiefly for the beauty of the beach and the setting, which recalls a Caribbean cove.

-Parking at the beach is limited, and during the busy summer season, only residents and guests residing in the town of West Tisbury are allowed to use the beach.
-This has created an understandable amount of dissension on the island.